lvoytek/discourse-data-exporter/README.md

 Export specific Discourse data for analysis

-The easiest way to install and keep dscexporter up to date is through snap:
+The easiest way to install dscexporter is through snap:

 ```bash
 sudo snap install dscexporter